Maker (character): Other versions

 During the "Eternity War" arc, an alternate version of the Maker (sharing the same consciousness as the one imprisoned by the New Avengers) arrives on Counter-Earth to collaborate with High Evolutionary to "evolve the entire multiverse".
 The Maker uses the High Evolutionary's machinery to destroy the Superflow that keeps the different universes separate, merging them into one reality to help Eternity fight the First Firmament.

-He also uses the machine to revive the Earth-1610 Ultimates (Captain America, Iron Man, Giant-Man, Wasp, and Hulk) in case anyone tries to reverse his universal fusion.
-When Earth-616's version of Ultimates arrive on Counter-Earth to confront Maker (who has made it easier for the First Firmament to "digest" Eternity), Maker doesn't believe them and orders the Earth-1610 Ultimates to attack.
-As both versions of Ultimates conclude that there is no reason to fight each other, Maker kills Ultimate Captain America for disobeying his orders.
-After having been frozen by Spectrum and shattered by the High Evolutionary, both Ultimates help Eternity to defeat the First Firmament.
-Afterwards, the Earth-1610 Ultimates pursue the Makers across the universe.
+In What If...?
+Secret Wars the Maker successfully killed his Earth-616 counterpart and God Emperor Doom, gaining the powers of the Beyonder in the process.
+In contrast to his Earth-616 counterpart, he is still determined to create the perfect world and rather than recreating the multiverse as it was, instead creates new worlds using his own as a base reference.
+Because of this, he is unable to return the displaced Earth-616 Peter Parker to his world, as the main Marvel universe was capable of surviving with superhumans for a long period of time while the Ultimate universe cannot.